Think Long Term With Perennials When Planting Your Garden and Yard

 1. Raspberries.
 They are some of the easiest perennials to grow.
 Their root system will cause them to start new plants and can double or triple within a year of planting.
 They are easy to maintain and easy to transplant.
 You should have fruit in 1-2 years.

 2. Rhubarb.
 Again, very easy to grow in most areas.
 They do like a lot of sunshine so find a good sunny spot for them.
 Every couple of years, I like to feed my plants with composted manure in the fall to keep producing well.
 They will spread a little so give them some space.
-You can start harvesting them in the second year, but it is best to wait until the third year to harvest.
+You can start harvesting them in the second year, but it is best to wait until the third year.

 3. Blackberries.
 Pretty easy to grow.
 Keep them trimmed back to three feet so they become bushy and will produce better fruit.
 You should have fruit in 1-2 years.

 4. Blueberries.
 These can be difficult to establish.
-You will want to make sure you have acidic soil or that you mend your soil to be acidic when you plant them.
+You will want to make sure you have acidic soil or that you amend your soil to be acidic when you plant them.
 If you know you want to plant them next Spring, I would work on that blueberry bed now so the soil is good for them.
 They will need some pruning as they get bigger.
 They will fruit in 2-3 years.

 5. Elderberries, strawberries, and other berry plants.
 There are many different kinds of berry plants and I encourage you to look into them.
 They are all delicious!
-Most of them will take 1-3 years to get establish and start producing fruit.
+Most of them will take 1-3 years to get established and start producing fruit.

 6. Asparagus.
 These plants will need a little work to start growing, but they are worth it!
 They come as crowns that you will need to plant 8-12 inches deep.
 I would also add a good layer of compost in the hole before you plant them.
 You will be able to harvest asparagus in the third year.
-Asparagus can last as long as 20-30 years in one spot.
+Asparagus can last for 20-30 years in one spot.

 7. Herbs like lovage, sorrel, mint, thyme, sage, and more.
 Most perennial herbs will come back every year if they are cut back in the fall.
 Herbs are so multi-dimensional that you do not want to be without them.
 Some herbs can be difficult to start from seed so investing a plant or getting a transplant may be worth your while.
 Check your gardening zone to see what herbs will grow best in your area.